chinapedia/wikipedia.abstract.en/Page/Campus.md

-Joseph_Ramée_Union_College_USA.jpg's original plan for Union College in Schenectady, New York, the first comprehensively planned campus in the United States[1]]]
+'s original plan for Union College in Schenectady, New York, the first comprehensively planned campus in the United States[1]]]

 A CAMPUS is traditionally the land on which a college or university and related institutional buildings are situated.
 Usually a college campus includes libraries, lecture halls, residence halls, student centers or dining halls, and park-like settings.